ALLYSON'S GUIDING PRINCIPLES

 How is the District responding to COVID-19?

-The Board of Education is fully supporting Interim Superintendent Tyson in her decision-making surrounding this crisis.
-Ms. Tyson is in daily contact with the Georgia DOE, the Metro Superintendents Network, the Governor's Office, DeKalb County Government, the DeKalb Department of Public Health, leaders of local municipalities, DEMA and GEMA.
+The Board of Education is fully supporting Superintendent Watson-Harris in her decision-making surrounding this crisis.
+Ms. Watson-Harris is in regular contact with the Georgia DOE, the Metro Superintendents Network, the Governor's Office, DeKalb County Government, the DeKalb Department of Public Health, leaders of local municipalities, DEMA and GEMA.
 She is also working with partners, such as Emory University and the Atlanta Community Food Bank.

 What are your thoughts on charter schools?